watalicios/goTezosServer/README.md

-# goTezosServer: A Tezos Query Server Backed by MongoDB
+# goTezosServer: A Tezos Query Library Backed by MongoDB

-The purpose of this goServer is to initialize a database Mongodb of the tezos network, and make it queryable for quicker functions on the client side.
+The purpose of the goTezosServer is to build server applications around the tezos blockchain's data.
+In the process of developing this library, I will create a usable server using this lib.

 If you would like to send me some coffee money:
 ```